-On June 01, 2018, Mentoring Artists for Women’s Art (MAWA) is honoured to launch Resilience, an exhibition of artworks by fifty (50) Indigenous women artists, curated by Lee-Ann Martin.
+On June 01, 2018, Mentoring Artists for Women’s Art (MAWA) was honoured to launch Resilience, an exhibition of artworks by fifty (50) Indigenous women artists, curated by Lee-Ann Martin.

-This ground-breaking, contemporary exhibition takes place coast to coast, on 167 billboards along highways and in cities, and on large-scale posters in Northern communities.
-It spans a land in which too many First Nations, Inuit and Métis women and girls have gone missing.
+This ground-breaking, contemporary exhibition took place coast to coast, on 167 billboards along highways and in cities, and on large-scale posters in Northern communities.
+It spanned a land in which too many First Nations, Inuit and Métis women and girls have gone missing.

 Lee-Ann Martin, one of Canada’s foremost Indigenous (Mohawk) curators writes: